Guide: How to Pay for Long-Term Care

 Nobody wants to think about reaching a point where they don’t have total independence — much less the financial cost that comes with that.
 But planning for long-term care can help ensure that you’ll have the funds you need to get the right care that helps you continue to live the way you want to live.

 The actual cost of long-term care varies depending on where you live and what type of care you require.
-The payment options also vary: the most common forms are Public Programs (Medicare and Medicaid, Personal Resources-Self Funding, Family & Friends (where you foot the bill), insurance & annuities.
+The payment options also vary.
+Here’s a list of some of the most common ways people pay for long-term care:

 If you or a loved one are seriously considering long-term care, figuring out a payment plan (and understanding median costs) will help you avoid headaches down the road.